Use the internet to search for a place to rent. Ask friends and family and check local noticeboards and newspapers for more options.

-You can use a letting agency to help you find a home to rent.
+You can use a letting agent to help you find a home to rent.

-Check local newspapers and local magazines.
-Some have sections advertising houses or flats to rent or share.
+Local newspapers often have sections advertising houses or flats to rent or share.

-Check noticeboards in community centres, libraries, supermarkets, bookshops and newsagents.
-These often have adverts for rooms or houses to rent.
+Noticeboards in local shops, community centres or libraries often have adverts for rooms or houses to rent.